graphia-app/graphia/README.md

 * [The University of Edinburgh](https://www.ed.ac.uk/)
 * [BBSRC](https://bbsrc.ukri.org/)

+## Pre-release Builds ##

+Pre-release builds are [available](https://graphia.dev/).
+Stability is not guaranteed, but any testing undertaken is greatly appreciated.

 ## Building ##

 Graphia uses the [CMake](https://cmake.org/) build system.
 A full build can be performed using the following command: